mulle-nat-stash/mulle-bootstrap/SETTINGS.md

 build_preferences               | list order of preferred build tools.
 Will be  |
                                 | used in deciding if to use cmake or           |
                                 | xcodebuild, if both are available             | script\nxcodebuild\ncmake\nconfigure
+build_foldername                | OBJROOT, build root for intermediate files    |
+                                | like .o                                       | build/.repos
+build_log_foldername            | name of the output folder for logs            | build/.repos/.logs
 clean_before_build              | should mulle-bootstrap clean before building  | YES
 clean_dependencies_before_build | usually before a build, mulle-bootstrap       |
                                 | cleans dependencies to avoid surprising       |